Live Johnny Winter And: Critical reception

-In a review for AllMusic, Bruce Eder noted that, although the album was recorded during the tour to promote the group's recent studio album, it "is weighted very heavily toward Winter's covers of well-known rock & roll numbers ...
+In a retrospective review for AllMusic, Bruce Eder noted that, although the album was recorded during the tour to promote the group's recent studio album, it "is weighted very heavily toward Winter's covers of well-known rock & roll numbers ...
 But for all of the musical virtues (and obvious joy) that Winter and company bring to those standards, the most interesting cuts here are 'It's My Own Fault' and Winter's own 'Mean Town Blues'."

 Robert Christgau found fault with "Mean Town Blues", however, he felt "this is what every live album ought to be and all too few are: loud, fast, raucous, and to the point".
+John Morthland wrote in Creem that "the medley of 'Great Balls of Fire', 'Long Tall Sally', and 'Whole Lotta Shakin' Goin' On' is Derringer's showcase.
+He makes it an object lesson in pacing and excitement, tightening and weaving these time-tested oldies into something brand new but still as exhilarating as the originals".

+American guitarist Jim Campilongo said "the song that blows me away is 'It's My Own Fault' – a blues-rock tour-de-force that clocks in at 12 minutes and 14 seconds; every second of it is vital, spirited, and interesting ... the most obvious things on the album are the wonderful and fiery penta-tonic onslaughts of Winter, but my vote for most valuable player goes to Derringer and his rhythm playing".